AngularJS (67 Blogs) Become a Certified Professional

 11 / 12 Blog from Introduction to Angular

 In this blog, we will understand what is Angular Directive with sample codes to get a better understanding.
-Later moving ahead, we will understand Attribute & Structural Directives.
-We will also focus on writing custom directive in Angular.
+Later moving forward, we will understand Attribute & Structural Directives.
+We will also focus on writing custom directives in Angular.
 Below is the sequence in which we will cover all the topics:

 You may go through this recording of Angular Directive where our Angular Certification Training expert has explained the topics in a detailed manner with examples that will help you to understand this concept better.

-This Edureka “Angular Directives” tutorial will help you to learn about different directives in Angular.
+Edureka’s “Angular Directives” tutorial will help you learn about the different directives in Angular.

 Now, let us move ahead in this Angular Directive blog and first understand what is Angular Directive?